Learning Outcomes

 This article has covered the following key knowledge points:

-- Common law rape required unlawful intercourse with a woman, not the wife, by force/threat, without consent.
+- Common law rape required unlawful intercourse with a woman, not the wife, by force or threat, without effective consent.

-- Modern rape statutes are often gender-neutral, focus on lack of consent, and reduce/eliminate resistance requirements.
+- Modern rape statutes are often gender-neutral, focus on lack of consent, and reduce or eliminate resistance requirements.

-- Statutory rape involves intercourse with a person below the age of consent.
+- Statutory rape involves intercourse with a person below the age of consent; the younger person’s apparent willingness does not create a defense.

 - Statutory rape is typically a strict liability crime regarding the victim's age; mistake of fact about age is generally not a defense.